andrerpena/WordCounter/README.md

 If you are running from Visual Studio, right click the `WordCounter` project on the solution, click `Debug` and add the fullname of the file you want to analyze on the `Command line arguments` input.
 If you are running from the command line, just pass the same fullname as the first argument.

+About the program
+---

+`WordCounter` is focused on performance, so...

+ - If does not completely load the target file in memory.
+Therefore, it should work with files that are greater than the available memory in the system.
+ - It iterate through each character of the file only once.
+ - It outputs the total number of milliseconds it took to run.
+I'd be curious to see a solution that is way faster than this while keeping the same features.
+ -